joshcol9232/nea-12ColcloughJ/Write-Up/Write-up.md

    ​  i.
 Change from 128 bit security to 256 security.
 128 bit is the bare minimum.

-      ***Didn't end up adding this, as it would require a lot more code and time for a feature that very few people would probably use.***
+      ***128 bit was added, meeting the requirement.
+256 bit was an optional feature to take it beyond A-Level standard, but was not included due to time constraints and due to the amount of extra code for a feature that would probably not be used very often.***

    ​  ii.
 Change the location of the vault.